-Interviewees repeatedly expressed concern that cuts to US agricultural work would have adverse effects for civil society.
-While the dominant view is that the Cambodian government would pay little attention to a US reduction, a minority thought the Prime Minister could see a US withdrawal as an opportunity to "step-in" with the support of Chinese funding for rural-based NGOs.

-Historically, Cambodia's ruling party, the Cambodian People's Party (CPP), has monopolised rural support, but that started declining in 2013.
-Its competition - the Cambodian National Rescue Party (CNRP) - was dissolved after it won nearly 44% of the vote in the 2017 local election.16
+Interviewees repeatedly expressed concern that cuts to US agricultural work would have adverse CSA Forum. effects for civil society.
+While the dominant view is that the Cambodian government would pay little Across the board, interviewees highlighted that attention to a US reduction, a minority thought USAID holds an important leadership position. the Prime Minister could see a US withdrawal as USAID's role extends beyond financial support, an opportunity to "step-in" with the support of being identified as the most influential 'values-Chinese funding for rural-based NGOs. based donor' who ensures that the rights of smallholder farmers and other vulnerable groups are not side-lined in the face of the larger-scale Historically, Cambodia's ruling party, the Cambodian People's Party (CPP), has monopolised economic projects.
+Stakeholders, including non-US rural support, but that started declining in 2013.
+Embassy officials, highlighted that the US would Its competition - the Cambodian National Rescue be stepping back at a time when the population Party (CNRP) - was dissolved after it won nearly is becoming progressively reform minded.
+A US 44% of the vote in the 2017 local election. presence is highlighted as a morale-boost and a safeguard.

 Civil society interviewees alleged that support from the government would require recipients to politically align with the CPP or agree not to challenge the government.

 This would enable the CPP to strengthen its rural powerbase at a time when its support is waning.
 Withdrawal by the US would give the ruling party the opportunity to fill the vacuum.
 One civil society representative told us: